httpoz/faafo-go-cli/README.md

 - [x] ~Function calling to actually apply the changes.~ I used structured output instead to make it easier to parse the output.
 - [x] Make it run on my M1 Pro in a reasonable amount of time.
 This would make it a viable tool for most developers.
 My M4 Pro is a cheat code.
 - [ ] Handle yaml files as well.
+- [ ] Test this app on a large OpenAPI spec.

 ## Nice to have enhancements
 - [ ] Split between fixing syntax and improving spec documentation.